ProjectLibertyLabs/gateway/docs/src/GettingStarted/SSO.md

 ### Selecting Permissions for Delegation

-Permissions are the actions that you as the Application can do on behalf of the user.
+Permissions define the actions that you as the Application can perform on behalf of the user.
 They are based on Schemas published to Frequency.

 See list of [SIWF v2 Available Delegations](https://projectlibertylabs.github.io/siwf/v2/docs/Delegations.html#available-delegations).